Nathalie Poulin gets a mouthful of glass when she takes a sip of her milkshake at a Planet Hollywood restaurant. Now what?

 It is unacceptable that Planet Hollywood would serve glass in a beverage and endanger my health and the health of my daughter.
 I want to make sure that this will not happen again and that Walt Disney World will take action to prevent such accident to happen again in the future. — Nathalie Poulin, L’Épiphanie, Canada

-Answer: Glass is not an acceptable ingredient in a milkshake, no matter where you order it or under what circumstances.
+Glass is not an acceptable ingredient in a milkshake, no matter where you order it or under what circumstances.
 For what it’s worth, I seriously doubt anyone would intentionally sabotage a beverage ordered at one of the most popular theme parks in the world.

 If there was a report filed, then you can be assured that everyone at Planet Hollywood – and all the right people at Disney, for that matter – know about this incident and have taken steps to correct it.
-But I wanted to make sure, so my resolutions team and I provided you with email contacts at both companies and suggested that you send a brief, polite email to them, outlining the problem you experienced.
+But I wanted to make sure, so my advocacy team and I provided you with email contacts at both companies and suggested that you send a brief, polite email to them, outlining the problem you experienced.

 You received responses from Disney and Planet Hollywood, which eventually put you in touch with its insurance company to file a formal complaint.
+(Related: I won free gas for life!
+I’m still alive, so where is my prize?)

 As an apology, Planet Hollywood had already given you two T-shirts for your daughters, four logo glasses (ironically) and comped your restaurant bill.
 They also apologized to you in person.
+(Related: Any hope of saving a ‘vacation from hell’ to Cuba?)

 It appears you didn’t sign anything indicating that these items compensated you for the incident, so it will be up to the insurance company to determine the kind of damage you suffered and what kind of additional compensation, if any, you’re entitled to.
 In the end, an insurance company representative offered you $500 to settle your claim.
+(Here’s my ultimate guide to travel food.)

 As a sidenote, if something like this happens again – and that would be truly unfortunate — you don’t want to rely on the restaurant’s report, which it probably won’t share with you unless you sue it.
 Take your own photos and notes, and document any kind of medical problems you have afterwards.
 Those could make any potential claim far easier.